MVladislav/MVladislav/README.md

 ## With **❤️** to **☕** • IT👽Securiant • Pen😈Tester • Developer • ... • with **❤️** to Technology

-- 🔭 I’m currently working on some smaller project to self learn
+- 🔭 I’m currently working on some smaller projects for self-learning
 - 🌱 I’m currently learning eeeverything 🤪
 - 🧑‍🎓 2022 Goals • Learn more and deeper in Prevention Methods
 - ⚡ Fun fact: iwashere